rozafafetiu/create-task/README.md

 Build an angular front-end application that allows users to create "Task"

 A task is defined as an item of work that a user creates.
-The necessary fields are (but you are free to extend the model):
+The necessary fields are:

 - Title: A short, descriptive name of the task.
 - Description: A long description of the task.